How Perception Affects Women Giving Birth Naturally

 society have come to associate

-the word "contraction" with "pain", we can form new associations by
+the word "contraction" with "pain", new associations can be formed by

 Ina